 Pindo palms will grow in full sun or partial shade and any type of soil as long as it is moderately salt tolerant and has good drainage.

 Falling fruit can make a mess, so it is recommended that pindo palms be planted at least ten feet from decks, patios or paved surfaces.
-Since these trees grow so slowly, it is best to buy at least a 3-year old nursery stock tree unless you are extremely patient.
+Since these trees grow so slowly, it is best to buy at least a three-year-old nursery stock tree unless you are extremely patient.

 How to Care of a Pindo Palm